futrime/lip/docs/tooth_json_file_reference.md

 - `goos`: the target operating system.
 For the values, see [here](https://go.dev/doc/install/source#environment). (required)
 - `goarch`: the target architecture.
 For the values, see [here](https://go.dev/doc/install/source#environment).
 Omitting means match all. (optional)

 If provided and matched, the platform-specific configuration will override the global configuration.
-If multiple platform-specific configurations are matched, the last one will override the previous ones.

 ### Examples